KevinMGranger/nine/IDEAS.md

 ## References

-How do we properly handle the strings within the message types?
+~~How do we properly handle the strings within the message types?~~

-Right now, they're all `Cow<'static, str>` which makes it easy for development.
-However, I don't think it should stay that way in the long run.
+~~Right now, they're all `Cow<'static, str>` which makes it easy for development.~~ ~~However, I don't think it should stay that way in the long run.~~

-Each message could/should be generic over the string type.
-I'd have to see how having that "hidden lifetime" works with the deserializer, though.
+~~Each message could/should be generic over the string type.~~ ~~I'd have to see how having that "hidden lifetime" works with the deserializer, though.~~

-And I'd need to look at how the serde magic works with generic stuff.
-Maybe I'd need to write my own functions for it.
+~~And I'd need to look at how the serde magic works with generic stuff.
+Maybe I'd need to write my own functions for it.~~

+This is far more cleverness than it's worth.
+Just make them `String`s.